iCliniq Logo

 The treatment of generalized pustular psoriasis includes topical and oral medications, phototherapy, and biological treatments.

-Spesolimab-sbzo is a prescription medicine used to treat generalized pustular psoriasis (a severe form of psoriasis) in adult patients.
+Spesolimab-sbzo is a prescription medicine used to treat a severe type of psoriasis called generalized pustular psoriasis in adult patients.
 The dose and treatment schedule are based on the severity of the condition.
 However, Spesolimab-sbzo may reduce the ability to fight infections; hence, the patient may be prone to frequent infections.
-The doctor must be consulted, and immediate medical assistance must be taken if the patient experiences any signs of infection, such as fever, chills, swelling, sore throat, and cough.
+The doctor must be consulted, and immediate medical assistance must be taken if the patient experiences any signs of infection, such as chills, fever, swelling, sore throat, and cough.

 Spesolimab-sbzo belongs to a group of medicines called monoclonal antibodies and works by blocking a protein in the body called interleukin-36 that is responsible for causing inflammation and other symptoms of generalized pustular psoriasis.
 This medication has received positive opinions in many countries worldwide and is also being developed for other conditions.
 It is usually a well-tolerated and highly effective medication.
 Though the drug is associated with mild to moderate side effects, no clinically relevant severe hypersensitivity reactions, safety concerns, or opportunistic infections (infections that often occur in people with weak immune systems) were evident during the clinical trials.

 Spesolimab-sbzo is administered by a healthcare provider intravenously (into the vein) by infusion over 90 minutes.
 It is usually a single 900-milligram dose.
-Still, if the flares persist even after the treatment, the doctor may recommend an additional dose of Spesolimab-sbzo after one week.
-The patient and caregivers can read the drug information leaflet or discuss it with the doctor to address any concerns or to understand the treatment.
+One week after injection, the doctor may recommend a second dose of Spesolimab-sbzo if flares persist even after the treatment.
+The patients may communicate the problem with the doctor and pose any queries that they might have on treatment once they have read the drug information leaflet attached to the package.

 Some of the side effects of Spesolimab-sbzo include: